Package 'httr2'

 <dynamic-dots> Name-data pairs used to send data in the body.

-• For req_body_form(), the values must be strings (or things easily coerced to strings);
+• For req_body_form(), the values must be strings (or things easily coerced to strings).
+Vectors are convertd to strings using the value of .multi.

 • For req_body_multipart() the values must be strings or objects produced by curl::form_file()/curl::form_data().